1986; Won the cork lottery on this impeccable bottle, mint, leather, dark red fruits. Post No. 2900.

 @Delectable Wine It would be great if really good wines would Trend again, as opposed to literally anything that could be 'purchased' via the Shop Banquet platform, it's just wrong and against the beautiful Community we have here.
 Just my 2¢. — 4 years ago

-Wine 2 from Nobel banquet (photos not allowed, found via search in app) was youthful and intense, tannins not too obtrusive, and with anise, red and black cherries, and leafy - went perfectly with the ”chicken and porridge”. — a year ago
+Wine 2 from Nobel banquet (photos not allowed, found via search in app) was youthful and intense, tannins not too obtrusive, and with anise, red and black cherries, and leafy - went perfectly with the ”chicken and porridge”. — 2 years ago

-Wine 1 from the Nobel banquet, this first one was amazing, salty, bready, great mousse, tart apples and floral notes. — a year ago
+Wine 1 from the Nobel banquet, this first one was amazing, salty, bready, great mousse, tart apples and floral notes. — 2 years ago

 From half bottle at what I believe is Australia’s best Cantonese restaurant which is Flower Drum in Melbourne, and has been for 48 years.
 I had the Chefs banquet of 6 small courses.
 No notes on the wine but a quality producer from a quality terroir in the Macedon Ranges.
 Definitely cool climate and on the lean side.
 Great with food. — 2 years ago